No. 2 Michigan escapes with 31-24 win over Maryland for 1,000th victory in program history

 THE TAKEAWAY

-Michigan: It was ugly at times, and the injuries could be a problem, but the Wolverines escaped.
+Michigan: The school began playing football with a victory over Racine in 1879.
+The Wolverines have had prettier wins than this one, but they escaped.
 Last season, Michigan beat Illinois by just two points the week before the Ohio State game but was able to defeat the Buckeyes too.

 Maryland: It’s been a disappointing season for the Terps thanks to losses against Illinois and Northwestern, but Maryland gave Michigan a battle before falling to 0-34 against ranked Big Ten teams since joining the league.